hberndl70/edx-gen/course_starter/input/course/sec2/sub1/unti7/knowledge_check.md

 ===

 It's remembering names, ...
-I know, I hate it as well, but it is important to talk about this topic, you are not sure, have a peek ...
+I know, I hate it as well, but it is important to talk about this topic.

 ===

+It's not the ones from the movie "Dead Poets Society" ...

 In alphabetical order ...
 Container, Continous Delivery, DevOps, Microservices ... familiar ?